-The IRP Graduate Research Fellows (GRF) Program is conducted for Ph.D. students in the social sciences who have an interest in poverty research and expect to complete a related dissertation.
+University of Wisconsin–Madison social science Ph.D. students who have an interest in poverty research and expect to complete a related dissertation are eligible to apply for IRP’s Graduate Research Fellows (GRF) Program.
 In selecting fellows, preference is given to those who receive financial support through IRP and/or are working with an IRP affiliate.

 The GRF program and meetings comprise:

 - substantive policy and research discussions that are connected with the IRP seminar themes (e.g., welfare reform, economic and social inequality, etc.) and may at times include a guest speaker;

 - methodological training and discussions, which are also frequently linked with seminar presentations;

 - professional training sessions that focus on preparing students for responsibilities associated with their research careers; and